libregraphicsmeeting/lgm-video-archive/docs/basics.md

 The main content types of the archive are:

 1. **Talks** : since this is the most important content, we use the "post", the default content type in WordPress.
-We simply rename it as "Talks".
+We simply [rename it](../plugins/lgm-video/lgm-talks.php) as "Talks".
-2. **Speakers** : a custom taxonomy, defined in our functionality plugin.
+2. **Speakers** : a custom taxonomy, [defined](../plugins/lgm-video/lgm-speakers.php) in our functionality plugin.
-3. **Topics** : a taxonomy - for simplicity we use the built-in "tags" functionality, and rename it as "Topics.
+3. **Topics** : a taxonomy - for simplicity, we use the built-in "tags" functionality, and [rename it](../plugins/lgm-video/lgm-topics.php) as "Topics".

 ### Talks : content metadata